 12. Enjoy Christmas in a National Trust park

 National Trust sites go all out at Christmas, and the ones in Sussex have some brilliant festive fun planned.
 As well as visiting Bodiam Castle (mentioned above), why not plan a visit to:

 - Petworth House to see their enchanted winter forest in the Marble Hall

-- Lamb House to time travel back to Christmas in the 1900s
+- Lamb House to time travel back to a 1970s Christmas

 - Uppark House and Garden to see the decorations in the mansion house